EmilSjunnesson/rss/README.md

     "emsf14/rss": "dev-master"
 },
 ```
-After using Compser to install the package, you can find it in your vendor directory, read for use.
+After using Compser to install the package, you can find it in your vendor directory, ready for use.
 In the webroot subfolder you'll find a simple working example.
 Important!
 The cache-folder needs
 to be writeable.